 - Psychological issues

-In addition to these health issues, Teacup Yorkies have a shorter life span of 7-9 year.
-They’re full-sized cousins have an average lifespan of 11-15 years.
+In addition to these health problems, Teacup Yorkies have a shorter life expectancy.
+More specifically, they usually live to about 7 to 9 years on average.
+In comparison, their full-sized cousins have an average lifespan of 11-15 years.
 That’s quite a difference.

 When it comes to costs, breeders usually charge quite a bit more for these small puppies.
-Because not everyone understands that Teacup Yorkies are not a registered breed, breeders may charge anywhere from $2500 to $5000 for a miniature puppy.
+Because not everyone understands that Teacup Yorkies are not a registered breed, breeders may charge the average price of anywhere from $2,500 to $5,000 for a miniature teacup Yorkie puppy.

-While Teacup Yorkies can be adorable, it’s best to avoid buying one.
-Keep in mind that the puppies are usually small due to unethical breeding methods such as inbreeding.
+As a whole, although Mini Yorkies can be adorable, it’s best to avoid buying one.
+Keep in mind that these teacup puppies are usually small due to unethical breeding methods such as inbreeding.
 In addition, inbreeding can cause a wide range of genetic issues, which can mean more money spent at the vet in the long run.
+If you are a small dog lover, you should consider some of these issues before you decide to go out and adopt a Teacup Yorkie.

 What factors are used to determine the price of a registered Yorkie?
 Let’s take a look: